rpucella/rpucella.github.io/courses/db-sp25/homeworks/2/__src/index.md

 ## Due Date: Friday, February 23, 2025 (23h59)

-- This homework is to be done individually.
-You may discuss problems with fellow students, but all submitted work must be entirely your own, and should not be from any other course, present, past, or future.
+- This homework is to be done *in teams of two*.
+You may discuss problems with fellow students, but all submitted work must be entirely your team's, and should not be from any other course, present, past, or future.
 If you use a solution from another source you must cite it.
 That includes when that source is someone else helping you.

 - **Please do not post your solutions on a public website or a public repository like GitHub.**